 We were admitted into Sick Kids in the first week of May to start the process of eliminating all her blood cells.
 On May 14, 2010, Megan received the greatest gift a person could give, a bone marrow transplant to help her in battle against cancer.
 This gift was provided by her big sister Leah (age 9 at donation).
 Megan was kept in isolation for the next 30 days.

-So, why do I ride and why am I riding again in 2014?
-The answer is simple, to help and support children battling cancer across Canada and to build awareness across the communities we visit.
+So, why do I ride and why am I riding again in 2017?
+The answer is simple, because I want to help and support children battling cancer across Canada and to build awareness across the communities we visit.
+I also ride because I can (both physically and mentally).

 Help me by supporting these great kids and this great cause as 100% of your donation, yes 100% of your donation goes directly to programs and research to support children living with and beyond cancer.